bu-ist/coding-standards/css-and-sass/README.md

 ```

 <a name="zindex"></a>

 ## Z-index

-We're modeling Medium's z-index scale, which uses well-named variables to help keep layering in check.
+We model our z-index scale after Medium, which uses well-named variables to help
+keep layering in check.

 ##### Example: